The transformation of a Kanban board into Kanban template

 Yes, you “Kan”!
 Get started today with Wrike’s free Kanban template

-Ready to leverage the Kanban style of project management?
+Now you know the advantages and disadvantages of Agile, are you ready to create a Kanban team?
 Wrike’s got you covered.
 We’ve built a flexible Kanban template to help you get started right away.
 Download your free Kanban template now!

 With Wrike, your Kanban project template is stored in the cloud so even remote teams have complete visibility.
 With this Kanban project template, you can ditch your sticky notes and whiteboards and make use of a powerful digital board view that’s completely customizable to meet your needs.